BlogSynthesis/alice/readme.md

 # Alice

-Alice is a WordPress child theme for the [Stargazer](http://themehybrid.com/themes/stargazer) parent theme.
-Don't forget to install the parent theme "Stargazer"
+Description: A very neat child theme for [Stargazer WordPress Theme](http://themehybrid.com/themes/stargazer), the most advanced theme ever crafted).
+The child Theme gives your site a whole different look.
+It also inherits all the awesome feature from its parent theme.
+Check out the [live demo site here](http://bit.ly/alice-demo).
+You may find all documentations about the parent theme at [ThemeHybrid](http://themehybrid.com/) and about the child theme at [BlogSynthesis](http://www.blogsynthesis.com/themes/alice/) also.
+For any support or feedback visit [ThemeHybrid](http://themehybrid.com/themes/alice) or [WPAvenue Forums](http://www.wpavenue.com/help/).

 ## FAQ